sst/guide/_chapters/create-a-dynamodb-table.md

 It is also a good idea to set up backups for your DynamoDB table, especially if you are planning to use it in production.
 We cover this in an extra-credit chapter, [Backups in DynamoDB]({% link _chapters/backups-in-dynamodb.md %}).

-Now we are ready to start building a Serverless API for our notes app!
+Next let's look at how we are going to store the files that our users upload.

 [dynamodb-components]: http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.CoreComponents.html